Redferd Segers House

-The Redferd Segers House, also known as the Kenneth Hoffman House, is an historic, American home that is located in Crenshaw in Snyder Township, Jefferson County, Pennsylvania.
+The Redferd Segers House, also known as the Kenneth Hoffman House, is an historic home that is located in Crenshaw in Snyder Township, Jefferson County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2000.

 History and architectural features

 Built circa 1870, this historic structure is a 2 1/2-story, L-shaped frame dwelling that sits on a stone foundation.
 It is an eclectic example of domestic Stick/Eastlake, Gothic Revival, Italianate, and Shingle styles and features a hipped roof with intersecting gables, ornamental cornice, and patterned shingling.
 Redferd Segers (1834-1913) was a prominent local businessman.

-It was added to the National Register of Historic Places in 2000.